Use My Voice: Background

 The song was written 'to celebrate the power of speaking out in order to promote a more just world'.
 In a press release, Amy Lee said, "This is an era of awakening, and full of powerful beauty.
 I hope to inspire others to seek truth, find their own voices and use them as I step up to use mine.
 Don't let anybody speak for you.
 Only you can do that."
 In order to reinforce the message of the song, Lee was also accompanied by vocals delivered by other fellow musicians such as Within Temptation's Sharon den Adel, violinist Lindsey Stirling, Halestorm's Lzzy Hale and The Pretty Reckless' Taylor Momsen, as well as some of Lee's personal friends and family members.
 The band also worked with registration organisation HeadCount as a way of encouraging people to register and vote on the 2020 United States presidential election.

 In an interview for CBS This Morning, Lee stated that the first thing that inspired her on creating a song regarding public and political issues was a moment during the Stanford University sexual assault cases trial in which a victim said to her abuser that the only thing he could not take away was her voice.
 After that, Lee considered that it had been hypocritical of her remaining silent about things that affect the world and decided to work on both the song and being more explicit about politics.

+Critical reception

+Neil Z. Yeung of AllMusic called the song a "rallying cry" and one of personal awakening and female empowerment.

+Commercial performance

+"Use My Voice" achieved moderate commercial success, appearing on several charts across the English-speaking world.
+In the United States, "Use My Voice" peaked at number 44 on the Rock & Alternative Airplay chart by Billboard.
+In Australia, the single peaked at number 45 on the Australia Digital Tracks on 24 August 2020.
+In Scotland, it managed to attain a position of 50 on the country's singles chart in the week of 21 August 2020.
+It fared slightly better in the UK, where it peaked at numbers 40 on the UK Singles Chart and 39 on the digital downloads chart.
+Elsewhere, it managed to peak at number 8 on the Modern Rock chart in the Czech Republic.